 ARINC Report 604

-The 2G ISS Processor Unit should interface to the Central Maintenance System (CMS).
+The 2G ISSPU should interface to the Central Maintenance System (CMS).
 It should report the status of all ISS units to the maintenance display device (Multi-Purpose Control and Display Unit (MCDU) or Multi-Function Display (MFD)) for the purpose of providing a fault log formatted in accordance with either ARINC 624 or ARINC 604.
 The fault logging method should be compatible with the Crew Management System (CMS) on the aircraft in which the ISS will be installed.
-A means should be provided for the aircrew and/or maintenance crew to print the maintenance log on the cockpit printer.

 There should be no cockpit annunciation of failure unless it causes loss of function.
 Sufficient margin should be used to preclude nuisance failure messages.
 Discrepancies in 2G ISS operation caused by power bus transients, EMI, ground-handling, servicing interference, abnormal accelerations or turbulence should be recorded as events, not as faults.